(Photo via Shutterstock)

 Once the seeds are dry, store them in an envelope or brown paper bag until spring.
 The seeds shouldn't be planted until the threat of frost has passed.
 The best time to plant pumpkin seeds for use at Halloween is late May, according to the University of Illinois Extension.
 Pumpkins planted too early will rot before the holiday.

 Pumpkins need a lot of room to grow and require full sun.
 Exact planting specifications vary depending on the variety.
 In general, they should be planted about 1 inch deep into hills or mounds of dirt.
-You can plant three to five seeds in each hill, then thin out to the best one of two plants once they are established.
+You can plant three to five seeds in each hill, and then thin out to the best one of two plants once they are established.

 Stay up-to-date on the happenings in Will County's forest preserves by subscribing to The Citizen, our weekly digital newsletter that provides subscribers with updates on Forest Preserve news, upcoming events, and other fun and useful information for the whole family.
 If you're only interested in programs, subscribe to The Weekly Five, which outlines the five must-do programs each week.
 Signing up for either newsletter is easy and free of charge.